 Coffee & Breakfast

-If you’re like me, you like to start the day with a coffee and a pastry (like a cornetto – or “Italian croissant”).
+If you’re like me, you love to start the day with a coffee and a cornetto (or “Italian croissant”).

-Keep the other two cafés you don’t go to in your back pocket for Days 2 and 3!
+Keep the extra cafés in mind for Days 2 and 3!

 Visit the Duomo & Climb Brunelleschi’s Cupola

-Start off your first of 3 days in Florence in the Piazza del Duomo to visit the city’s most iconic architectural masterpiece: the Cathedral of Santa Maria del Fiore (Cattedrale di Santa Maria del Fiore).
+Kickstart your three days in Florence in the Piazza del Duomo – to visit the city’s most iconic architectural masterpiece: the Cathedral of Santa Maria del Fiore (Cattedrale di Santa Maria del Fiore).
 Or, simply, the Duomo.

 I went on this Skip-the-Line Duomo Climb & Cathedral Tour, and I recommend you do the same!
 (It also includes a skip-the-line visit to Accademia Gallery, see #3!)